 “I had little time off, and I couldn’t visit them except for a few times over the ten years before they passed.
-Then my father died and we brought my mother to live with us – but, even though she lived in the same house for almost a year – she was just there, you know?
+Then my father died and we brought my mother to live with us.
+But, even though she lived in the same house for almost a year, she was just there, you know?
 We were planning a family vacation, but she got sick before it and things got worse from there.”

-A job you should have taken, A marriage proposal that you could have considered, a career path you would have followed, and other related decisions.
+A job you should have taken.
+A marriage proposal that you could have considered.
+A career path you would have followed, and other related decisions.

-But when regrets start eating us up alive – making us wallow in guilt, and depression, measures need to be taken.
+But when regrets start eating us up alive – making us wallow in guilt and depression – measures need to be taken.

 They shouldn’t be something that bring us grief – but rather, regrets, when harnessed in the right way can make our lives better, help our well-being, and be a source of good works, InshaAllah.

 Try these three steps to turn your regrets from missed opportunities into reawakened purpose-filled ones:

-Hala kept on thinking of her regrets when it came to time wasted away from her parents – so much so that she was actually wasting the moments she had now.
+Hala kept on thinking of her regrets when it came to time wasted away from her parents.
+So much so that she was actually wasting the moments she had now.

-The thoughts were obsessive in nature and she was allowing them to stew in her mind.
+The thoughts were obsessive in nature, and she was allowing them to stew in her mind.

 Oftentimes, the things that we allow to loop around in our brains are there so that we can avoid taking action on them.

 Find a way to make up for what has happened in the past with what you can do now to compensate for it.

-Hala is already starting to practice this step. ”I made `Umrah for my father last year,” she says – brushing the tears away.
+Hala is already starting to practice this step. ”I made `Umrah for my father last year,” she says, brushing the tears away.
 “Maybe I’ll do Hajj for my mother this year.”

-Just make sure to have a make-up plan strategized – one that requires action, rather than thinking.
+Just make sure to have a back-up plan strategized, one that requires action, rather than thinking.